Bjorn-Strom/FSS/README.md

 ## Features 🛠
 - Uses Emotion-js to generate the CSS and thus gets some of its amazing features.
 - Discoverable, use the IDE to help you write the styling.
-- Trying to support a big swathe of the CSS spec
+- Trying to support a big part of the CSS spec
 - Works independently of Fable and Feliz and thus works with both (and without them)
 - All the benefits of having your styling in your language as a first class citizen.